Think you don't need cover? Think again

 Of course, there’s more than one kind of renter, including lodgers, sharers and students.
 So Admiral provides two types of home insurance for people who are renting, tailoring the cover to reflect people’s different circumstances.

 Whatever type of renter you are, your policy will insure against theft, vandalism, or damage by fire or water.
-This includes your bicycle, which is insured up to £350 while inside your home.

 If you’re renting the whole home, whether solo, with your partner or as a family, your landlord will be responsible for insuring the physical building.
 That leaves you to insure the contents, including your possessions and the interior decor.